 I noticed that this student was able to find some lengthy run-ons and add the correct punctuation!
 Certainly not perfect, but I was happy to see some transfer into their everyday writing.

-Since this lesson, several of the students in the group have reminded me about their learning and shown me how they are using their new skill in their writing!
+After this lesson, several of the students in the group reminded me about their learning and showed me how they used their new skills in their writing!
+I could see students using the vocabulary posters and helping each other edit and revise their sentences.
 I’d call that a win!